Shahrel Fikri: Negeri Sembilan FC

 He was officially announced as a new Negeri Sembilan FC player on 8 January 2023.
 He scored his first goal for the club against TRW Kelantan as his side won 4-2 on 2 April 2023.

+PDRM FC

+Shahrel joined PDRM after leaving Negeri Sembilan, becoming the club's marquee signing of the transfer window after signing another nine local players.

+During the first few months, Shahrel was demoted to the U-23 team to maintain match sharpness and increase playing time.
+The lack of opportunities was attributed to PDRM's recent signings of foreign players.

+On 31 July 2024, Shahrel scored his first goal for the club against the reigning champions Johor Darul Ta'zim in a shock 1-1 draw in a Malaysia Super League tie.
+In the next gameweek, he proved instrumental in a 2-1 win against his former club Negeri Sembilan, scoring and assisting once to put PDRM eighth in the league.

+Melaka FC

+On 24 May 2025, Shahrel Fikri joined his former Negeri Sembilan manager K. Devan after leaving PDRM.

+Penang FC

+On 17 July 2026, Shahrel was unveiled as a Penang FC player after leaving Melaka.
+He is the seventh player to join the club on a permanent transfer during the same transfer window.

 International career

-On 4 August 2017, Shahrel was called up for the Malaysia national team central training from 14 August to prepare for three international friendly matches and second Group B match of 2019 AFC Asian Cup qualification against Hong Kong on 5 September 2017.
+On 4 August 2017, Shahrel was called up for the Malaysia national team central training camp from 14 August to prepare for three international friendly matches along with the second Group B match of 2019 AFC Asian Cup qualification against Hong Kong on 5 September 2017.

 Shahrel made his debut for Malaysia national team in a 1–2 friendly loss against Syria, replacing Syazwan Zainon for the final 23 minutes in Malacca, Malaysia.
 On 10 September 2018, Shahrel scored his first international goal in the match against Cambodia.

 Shahrel scored his first international hat-trick in the joint World Cup 2022 and Asia Cup 2023 qualifier match against Timor Leste on June 11, 2019.